Updated March 18, 2023

 4. OFB mode

 - OFB Mode stands for output feedback Mode.
-OFB mode is similar to CDB mode; the only difference is in CFB, the ciphertext is used for the next stage of the encryption process, whereas in OFB, the output of the IV encryption is used for the next stage of the encryption process.
+OFB mode is similar to CFB mode; the only difference is in CFB, the ciphertext is used for the next stage of the encryption process, whereas in OFB, the output of the IV encryption is used for the next stage of the encryption process.

 - The IV is encrypted using the key and form encrypted IV.
 Plain text and leftmost 8 bits of encrypted IV are combined using XOR and produce the ciphertext.

 - For the next stage, the ciphertext, which is the form in the previous stage, is used as an IV for the next iteration.
 The same procedure is followed for all blocks.